datavistics/datavistics.github.io/content/posts/init-commit.md

 # Focus
 Now that you know a little about me, let me tell you about my intentions here.
 I want to post about interesting topics around AI.
-I especially want to post more on Arabic NLP.
+I've also noticed a gap around Arabic NLP.
 Arabic is spoken by ~1 Billion people but tends to not have as much activity as other non-english languages.
 I don't speak Arabic, but I'll see if there are creative ways to make valuable posts.

-I hope you find these posts valuable and don't hesitate to add me on [LinkedIn](https://www.linkedin.com/in/dthomas/) or follow me on [Hugging Face](https://huggingface.co/derek-thomas)
+I hope you find these posts valuable!
+Please don't hesitate to add me on [LinkedIn](https://www.linkedin.com/in/dthomas/) or follow me on [Hugging Face](https://huggingface.co/derek-thomas)

 {{< notice note >}}Note I might update this post over time {{< /notice >}}